oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/Sign.md

 2. What is the `Signature` class imported from `org.oxygenium.protocol`?
    - The `Signature` class is likely a class from the `org.oxygenium.protocol` package that is used to represent cryptographic signatures.
 3. What is the overall purpose of the `org.oxygenium.wallet.api.model` package?
-   - It is unclear from this code alone what the overall purpose of the `org.oxygenium.wallet.api.model` package is, but it likely contains models or data structures used by the Alephium wallet API.
+   - It is unclear from this code alone what the overall purpose of the `org.oxygenium.wallet.api.model` package is, but it likely contains models or data structures used by the Oxygenium wallet API.